Puma Smartwatch is a Wear OS wearable that focuses on running

 There are select other features in the Puma Smartwatch, like Google Assistant, Google Pay and Spotify integration, to give you extra ways to use the smartwatch, but these are all in order to enhance your exercise experience.

-If this running-centric smartwatch appeals to you, it's coming out in October or November (we've actually heard both), for a price of $275 (roughly £225, AU$410).
+If this running-centric smartwatch appeals to you, it's coming out in November, for a price of $275 / £269 (AU$410).
 That's a fairly mid-ranged price for what seems like a useful piece of kit.

 - IFA 2019 is Europe's biggest tech show.
 The TechRadar team is in Berlin to bring you all the breaking news and hands-on first impressions of new TVs, watches and other tech as they're announced.